kmugrage/gocd.github.io/_posts/2015-08-05-Go-Sample-Virtualbox.markdown

 bandwidth.
 Vagrant will be downloading the full box image (about 1GB) from Vagrantcloud while you wait.

-__Note:__ If you have an existing Go installation on the same machine as this virtual machine you may get a port conflict.
+__Note:__ If you have an existing GoCD installation on the same machine as this virtual machine you may get a port conflict.

 After a few minutes, you should be able to navigate to http://localhost:8153/go/pipelines on your local